awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-chromebook-client.md

 The following information will help you get started with the Amazon WorkSpaces Chromebook client application\.

+**Note**
+Version 2\.4\.13 is the final release of the Amazon WorkSpaces Chromebook client application\.
+For [ Chromebooks that support installing Android applications](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), we recommend using the [Amazon WorkSpaces Android Client Application](amazon-workspaces-android-client.md) instead\.
+If you are using a Chromebook launched before 2019, see [ Install Android apps on your Chromebook](https://support.google.com/chromebook/answer/7021273) before attempting to install the Amazon WorkSpaces Android client application\.
+In some cases, your WorkSpaces administrator might need to enable your Chromebook to install Android applications\.
+If you are unable to install the Android client application on your Chromebook, contact your WorkSpaces administrator for assistance\.

 **Topics**
 + [Requirements](#chromebook-requirements)
 + [Setup and Installation](#chromebook_setup)